Script-By-Lin-226/E-Commerce-API/DEPLOYMENT.md

    - Run: `alembic upgrade head`

 ### Important Notes
-- Free tier services on Render spin down after 15 minutes of inactivity
+- **Backend**: Free tier services on Render spin down after 15 minutes of inactivity.
+First request after spin-down may take 30-60 seconds.
-- First request after spin-down may take 30-60 seconds
+- **Frontend**: Static sites are always available and don't spin down (free tier).
-- Consider upgrading to a paid plan for production use
+- Consider upgrading to a paid plan for production use (backend only).
-- Both services are configured to use the Singapore region
+- Both services are configured to use the Singapore region.

 ---